Chevrotain/chevrotain/docs/guide/concrete_syntax_tree.md

 input = "select age from persons wherrrre age > 25"

 output = {
     name: "SelectClause",
     children: {
         Select: ["select"],
         Identifier: ["age, persons"],
-      From: ["from"],
+        From: ["from"]
         // No "Where" key d,ue to the parse error
-      // No "expression" key due to the parse error
+        // No "expression" key due to the parse error },
-  },
     // This marks a recovered node.
     recoveredNode: true
 }
 ```